rossibarra/2015-shell-genomics/README.rst

    pwd

-You should see that you're now in the data/ subdirectory (or folder).
+You should see that you're now in the data/ subdirectory (or folder) underneath the original directory.
 Type 'ls' to see what files are in here.

 What's going on?